jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

     # Exceptions seen

-  the terminal_ still shows :ref:`TypeError<what causes TypeError?>` because the names in the :ref:`function call<how to call a function with input>` and :ref:`function definition<how to make a function with input>` are different.
+  the terminal_ still shows :ref:`TypeError<what causes TypeError?>` because the names in the :ref:`function call<how to call a function with input>` and :ref:`function definition<how to make a function that takes input>` are different.

 * I change the name of the input to match the one used in the call